 Abstract

 Adaptation or acclimation to local temperature regimes has often been used as a proxy for predicting how plant populations will respond to impending novel conditions driven by human-caused climate change.
-To understand how plants may successfully respond over the long-term to increasing air temperatures in the future, we explored how northern and southern populations of a single species, Solanum carolinense, differ in temperature tolerance traits in a two-part study.
+To understand how plants may successfully respond over the long-term to increasing air temperatures in the future, we explored how northern (MN) and southern (TX) populations of a single species, Solanum carolinense, differ in temperature tolerance traits in a two-part study.
 We first asked if long-term heat influences plant development by examining how development in moderate heat affected reproductive structures and reproductive success.
 We then compared how plants from the two regions respond to extreme heat and cold in both vegetative and reproductive traits.
 We found that moderate heat was generally detrimental to the development of reproductive structures and seed production.
 Plants in heat produced 27% fewer seeds on average than plants in the control.
-Reproductive structures that developed in heat were also reduced in size and to a greater extent in the northern populations relative to populations from the south.
+Reproductive structures that developed in heat were also reduced in size, particularlay in the northern populations relative to populations from the south.
 In the second experiment, we found that temperature-sensitivity differed between southern populations that regularly experience extreme heat and northern populations that do not.
 In contrast to our expectations, northern populations appeared more heat-tolerant than southern populations.
-Our results are consistent with an avoidance mechanism to mitigate extreme heat in pollen germination.
-We conclude that rising temperatures have the potential to incur substantial consequences to the reproductive success of individuals in this species and that populations may mitigate stressful temperature conditions as a result of evolutionary processes.
+Our results are consistent with an avoidance, rather than tolerance, mechanism to mitigate extreme heat in pollen germination.
+We conclude that rising temperatures have the potential to incur substantial consequences to the reproductive success of individuals in this species and that some populations already mitigate stressful temperature conditions as a result of evolutionary processes.

 Introduction